nholthaus/units/docs/explain/namespaces.md

 units::force::pounds<double> f;     // unambiguous: force
 ```

-This is the entire reason the dimension sub-namespaces are worth knowing about.
-For every name that lives
+That is what the dimension sub-namespaces are for.
+For every name that lives in a single dimension, use
-in a single dimension, use the short `units::` form; reach for `units::<dimension>::` only when a name is
+the short `units::` form; use `units::<dimension>::` only when a name is shared and the compiler reports
-shared and the compiler tells you it is ambiguous.
+that it is ambiguous.

 ---